How Often Should Adults Book a Dental Hygienist Appointment?

 The Recommended Frequency for Hygienist Visits

 The general recommendation for most adults is to visit a dental hygienist every six months.
 This biannual schedule aligns with the frequency suggested for routine dental examinations and allows for the regular removal of plaque and tartar before they contribute to gum disease or tooth decay.
-If you are exploring private dental care options, hygienist appointments are typically more accessible through private practices.

 However, it is important to understand that six months is a guideline rather than a fixed rule.
 The National Institute for Health and Care Excellence (NICE) recommends that dental recall intervals should be tailored to individual patient needs, ranging from three months to twenty-four months depending on the patient's risk profile.